 As another New Year gets underway, I’ve been reading a lot about resolutions and goals; I’m sure you have been too.
 You might even be growing tired of reading about such things.
 I hope not, though, as I’ve got a post coming on this too…

 One thing I plan to keep on doing this year is advocating for increased awareness and understanding about metastatic breast cancer, including the need for further research.

 I’m driven.
 How could I not be?

 I started blogging over two years ago now primarily to share about my own breast cancer experience, as well as the topic of loss and grief, among other things.
 Blogging is about sharing.
-We bloggers tend to bear our souls.
+We bloggers tend to bare our souls.
 This is part of the reason why the bonds between bloggers and readers grow to be so strong, at least in the breast cancer blogosphere.
 This is also part of the reason why every new mets diagnosis and every loss matters to all of us.
 In a very real sense, we are all in this together.

 Somewhere along the way in this blogging gig, I turned into an advocate of sorts.
 This wasn’t in my original plan.
 Now I realize it was really part of the plan all along, I just didn’t know it at the start.

 My friend Rachel of The Cancer Culture Chronicles helped bring out my inner advocate.
 In fact, she pointed out this very thing to me herself.
 One of the many things she taught me was to push myself, to step out of my writing comfort zone.
 Rachel’s advocacy sparked mine.
 I continue to learn from her voice even now.